edemdotse/sound-lab-edem-dotse/sampling101/readme.md

-My nonmusical sample is the sound of a spoon hitting a pyrex bowl.
+My nonmusical sampled instrument is the sound of a spoon hitting a pyrex bowl.
+I do not use Ableton so I was not sure how to work with the samples outside creating the pack.
+I used it as a percussion in a song made with Splice and FL studio.